Personalize selling with product rec quizzes 👉

 Hidden Fields in an email embed

-Make sure that your typeform’s first question is one of the following types: Multiple Choice, Picture Choice, Opinion Scale, Net Promoter Score®, Rating, Ranking, Matrix, Dropdown, Yes/No, Short Text, Long Text, Number, Phone Number, Email, Website, or Statement.
+Make sure that your form’s first question is one of the following types: Multiple Choice, Picture Choice, Opinion Scale, Net Promoter Score®, Rating, Ranking, Matrix, Dropdown, Yes/No, Short Text, Long Text, Number, Phone Number, Email, Website, or Statement.

 1. To add Hidden Fields to your form, click the Logic tab, choose Personalize with data, and select Hidden Fields